-Your plan may also cover over-the-counter birth control, but you will need a prescription from your doctor if you want it to be covered without out-of-pockets costs.
+Your plan may also cover over-the-counter birth control, but you will need a prescription from your doctor if you want it to be covered without out-of-pocket costs.

 Will my doctor exam also be free if I get a prescription for birth control at that appointment?

 Often, yes.
 Your well-woman visits are covered with no out-of-pocket costs to you under the Affordable Care Act.
-During this visit, your doctor can tell you about the types of birth control and write you a prescription.
-However, if you get the prescription during a visit when you also get other services that don’t qualify for coverage with no out-of-pocket costs, you have to pay out-of-pocket costs for the visit.
+During this visit, your doctor can tell you about the types of birth control available to you and write you a prescription.
+However, if during the visit the doctor diagnoses or treats you for another medical condition you will likely have to pay out-of-pocket costs for the visit.